christhomas1980/countrysqlaianalytics/README.md

 •	The ASP.Net Web API that connects the front end and back end is deployed to Azure Web App Service

+•	Used Azure DataFactory to push upload excel and map to SQL Database